MrCerealGuy/Stonecraft/README.md

 You'll find the build in <stonecraft-folder>/build/win-x86_64 and the ZIP-package in the subdirectory _build.

-# Compiling on Windows with MSVC
+# Building Windows with MSVC

 - **You need**
 	* CMake: